exercism/docs/contributing/standards/style-guide.md

 - "NASA, the United States' space agency, launched the Mariner 2 space probe in..." _(NASA is not expanded because the "National Aerospace and Space Administration" is much better known by its acronym than by its expanded name)_
 - "The Department of Motor Vehicles (DMV) is filled with sloths.
 That's why everything takes forever at the DMV" _(Define DMV the first time it is used)_

+### Grammar

+#### Oxford Comma

+Use the "[Oxford Comma](https://en.wikipedia.org/wiki/Serial_comma)" (also known as the Serial Comma) in lists.
+For example, rather than "I owe this to my parents, Ayn Rand and God", write "I owe this to my parents, Ayn Rand, and God".
+You may also enjoy [this image as an explanation](https://conchapman.files.wordpress.com/2015/12/panda2.jpg).

 #### Exceptions

 Some abbreviations are considered common, useful, and non-technical enough that we have decided to permit them: